 - 3. The details of the complaint were as follows: - a.
-The Data Subject emailed the Respondent in May 2021, to request the erasure of their personal data subsequent to the suspension of their account by the Respondent. - b.
-The Respondent replied to the Data Subject citing legal reasons for the retention of certain data after account suspension.
-The Data Subject was dissatisfied with the response received from the Respondent, and was of the view that the Respondent had not fulfilled their request for erasure. - c.
+The Data Subject contacted the Respondent on 4 February 2023, to request the erasure of their personal data, subsequent to the suspension of their account by the Respondent in January 2023. - b.
+The Respondent replied to the Data Subject on 20 February 2023 advising that it had taken steps to remove the account from being visible to others on the platform and that some of the data had been retained in accordance with the Respondent's privacy policy.
+The Data Subject replied on the same day, noting their dissatisfaction as they no longer had access to their account but their information was still available.
+In response, the Respondent cited legal reasons for the retention of the personal data and advised that the account in question had been suspended for a violation of the Respondent's Terms of Use and Community Guidelines. - c.
 As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with the Recipient SA.